l4b4r4b4b4/AIDocks/README.md

 - 🚀 Build-Your-Own Mixture-of-Experts (MoE),
 - 🚀 Optimize LLMs with LASER-Random Matrix Theory,
 - 🚀 Quantize models for optimal model size &
-- 🚀 Publish models to 🤗 HuggingFace Hub
+- 🚀 Publish models to 🤗 HuggingFace Hub.

 **Disclaimer**
 In very early development stage.
 So feedback and contributions are highly appreciated!